delegate365/PowerShell/New-DAdministrator.md

 -Settings $settings
 ```
 Additional parameters and settings can be set to the new user in one step.
 You can assign multiple OUs and domains and separate them with a comma, as shown in this sample.
 Here, the new admin is assigned to the OU's New York and Paris and for managing users of the domains atwork-it.com and delegate365.com.
 As Permission policy, the name of the policy must be used, here 'Portal Admin'.
+Note: Without permission policy, the admin has no permissions in Delegate365, so this parameter is important.
 The defined settings are assigned by passing the $settings object to the New-DAdministrator command.

 ## Parameter Description
 ### Parameter -UserPrincipalName